-We were appointed as the auditor of the Group's consolidated financial statements by Resolution no 70/2017 of the Supervisory Board of the Parent of 21 September 2017.
-Our total uninterrupted period of engagement to audit the Group's financial statements is five consecutive financial years, i.e. starting from the financial year ended 31 December 2015.
+We were appointed as the auditor of the Bank's financial statements by Resolution no 70/2017 of the Supervisory Board of the Bank of 21 September 2017.
+This is our first year as auditor of the Bank.
+Our total uninterrupted period of engagement to audit the Bank's financial statements is five consecutive financial years, i.e. starting from the financial year ended 31 December 2015.